sapegin/washingcode-book/manuscript/book.md

 }
 ```

-The problem here is that the `.sort()` array method mutates the array we’re passing into our function, which may lead to unexpected and hard to debug issues.
+The problem here is that the `.sort()` array method mutates the array we’re passing into our function, which may lead to unexpected and hard to debug issues, where data become incorrect and you have no idea where it happens.

 Another issue of mutation is that it makes code harder to understand: at any time an array or an object may have a different value, so we need to be very careful when reading the code.